codylg/MisoRoller/README.md

 # Miso Roller

-A physically simulated dice-rolling app for iOS, built with SwiftUI, SceneKit, and Metal.
+A simulated physics dice-rolling app for iOS, built with SwiftUI, SceneKit, and Metal.

-Roll d4–d20 (and d100) on a tactile, top-down table with real physics-driven bouncing and settling, hand-recorded impact sounds, and a custom Metal post-processing pipeline (chromatic grading, bloom, screen-space grain/dither) for a distinct hand-drawn look.
+Roll up to 16 d4–d20 on a tactile, top-down table with real physics-driven bouncing and settling, hand-recorded impact sounds, and a custom Metal post-processing pipeline (chromatic grading, bloom, screen-space grain/dither).

 ## Requirements